LyrigCats/LyrigCats/README.md

-She opens where dawn keeps its earliest vows,
+She blooms softly where dawn keeps its first vow,

-A Lyric folded from moonlight and the soft gold of memory,
+A lyric folded in moonlight and the tender gold of memory.

+Her pen whispers like petals brushing the breath of morning —
-Petals whisper of mornings that stayed and mornings that went,
+Those that lingered, and those that passed,

-Roots drink the slow consolation of earth’s patient hush,
+Her thoughts drink the patient, quiet comfort of the earth.

+Then, a cat — gentle as first snow —
+Steps lightly along the poem’s edge.
-Her light does not scorch but settles, tender as first snow,
+Its gaze does not burn, but settles in stillness.

+It is a beauty, mild and unassuming,
-Beauty lingers — gentle, unassuming — and teaches the world to know—
+Teaching the world how to feel —

 **LyrigCats**

+The girl, the poem, and her silent companion;
+A luminous flower,
-a luminous bloom that leaves the world softer for its song.
+Whose verse leaves the world softer than before.